What is the Pangolin Crisis Fund?

 The Pangolin Crisis Fund is managed by WCN with technical oversight by Save Pangolins.
-The Pangolin Crisis Fund follows the same principles of WCN’s Crisis and Recovery Funds and is governed by expert advisors in the field of conservation and philanthropy.
+The Pangolin Crisis Fund follows the same principles of WCN’s Wildlife Funds and is governed by expert advisors in the field of conservation and philanthropy.

 What is the goal of the PCF?

 The Pangolin Crisis Fund has one goal: Eliminate the demand, trafficking, and poaching crisis that puts all eight species of pangolins at risk of extinction.